laegsgaardTroels/danske-tech/README.md

-Exercises for a Danske Tech presentation
+Exercises for a Danske Tech presentation at Danske Bank.